mschoettle/mt4j/README.md

 MT4j - Multitouch for Java
 ============

 This is an updated version of the original [MT4j](http://www.mt4j.org) based on the last official release v0.98.
 The biggest difference is that it now works with [Processing](https://processing.org/) 2.x and hence, [JOGL](http://jogamp.org/jogl/www/) 2 (based on the work of the [UltraCom project](https://github.com/lodsb/UltraCom/tree/proc2), thanks for that!).
-We share this here so that anyone facing the same problem can use of it.
+We share this here so that anyone facing the same problem can make use of it.

 The following is the list of changes, which the commit history should easily reflect as well: